Merchant Seaman Photography Archive

 Start with the Ships

-- M/V Harriette — bulk carrier operations, bridge scenes, crew, and Africa voyage photographs
+- M/V Harriette — bulk carrier operations, bridge scenes, crew, and Africa voyage photographs, 2007

-- M/V Padre Island — dredging operations and Gulf Coast service
+- M/V Padre Island — dredging operations and Gulf Coast service, 2007

-- M/V Westward Venture — Ro-Ro ship life and European port calls
+- M/V Westward Venture — Ro-Ro ship life and European port calls, 2006

 - USNS Stalwart — surveillance ship service, Panama, Key West, and interdiction-era photographs